shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

   A13.9.1.1: Lawyers and bar associations
   A13.9.1.2: Notaries and notarial chambers
   A13.9.1.3: Bailiffs
-A13.9.2: Health professions
+  A13.9.1.4: Magistrates and judicial officers (discipline, deontology) [NEW v2.5.0] A13.9.2: Health professions
   A13.9.2.1: Physicians and medical orders
   A13.9.2.2: Dentists